Sambir: 20th century

 Unlike many other cities in Galicia, Sambir evaded serious destruction during World War I. Following the establishment of Polish rule in the aftermath of the conflict, most of the city's development was financed with private efforts.
-During that period private schools were established by the Ukrianian, Polish and Jewish communities.
+During that period private schools were established by the Ukrainian, Polish and Jewish communities.
 Manor buildings in the styles of Art Deco, Zakopane Style and Hutsul Secession still remain a monument from that time.

 During World War II several buildings in Sambir were destroyed.
 Under Soviet rule the city expanded with the construction of new residential quarters built according to typical projects.
 An industrial area formed in the northern part of the city.
 An urban park with a beach was established in the Dnister valley during the late 1950s.
 Due to the destruction of several historical localities, the city increasingly lost its distinct features.